perfectblue/perfectblue.github.io/_posts/2020-04-19-Lot-of-Fish-PlaidCTF-2020.md

 0xf Ret
 ```

 Right, so `Tuna` is an adder, and `Swordfish` is a register file...what?
-Anyways, one interesting this is that there are instructions for manipulating a heap.
+Anyways, one interesting thing is that there are instructions for manipulating a heap.
 I was really confused about the fancy heap implementation, so I ended up just looking at the table of popular heaps on Wikipedia.

 ![oh no]({{ "assets/files/plaidctf/heapslol.png" }})